 This course will examine the evolutionary (ultimate) and mechanistic (proximate) underpinnings of animal behavior in a number of contexts, including foraging, fighting, learning, mating, parental care, and social behavior.
-Throughout this course students will also examine principles and methods of scientific investigation, and will delve into the scientific literature to better understand scientific communication.
+Throughout this course students will also examine principles and methods of scientific investigation and communication.
 This course meets for three hours of lecture each week.
 This course satisfies either the organismal or ecology/evolution elective area.
-Prerequisites: BIO 110 and 111.
-Alternate years, Spring '08.
+Alternate years, Spring '10.